tmenguy/ha-solcast-solar/README.md

 ### Auto-update of forecasts
 Using auto-update will get forecast updates that are automatically spread across hours when the sun is up, or alternatively over a 24-hour period.
 It calculates the number of daily updates that will occur according to the number of Solcast sites and the API limit that is configured.

-_Note that auto-update of forecasts is only available in v4.1.8 or later (currently only available in pre-release)._
+_Note that auto-update of forecasts is only available in v4.1.8 or later._

 Should it be desired to fetch an update ouside of these hours, then the API limit in the integration configuration may be reduced, and an automation may then be set up to call the service `solcast_solar.force_update_forecasts` at the desired time of day.
 (Note that calling the service `solcast_solar.update_forecasts` will be refused if auto-update is enabled, so use force update instead.)